julzaza/wildwitchherbs/_posts/2025-07-03-witch-garden.md

 Many of these practices are preserved in ethnographic agricultural records and oral folk calendars.

-You don’t need to copy rituals, but know where they come from — and respect their depth.
-Your own practice will come if you start from truth, not trend.
+You don’t need to copy rituals, but know where they come from and respect their depth.
+Your own practice will come if you start from truth.

+For specialized home protection witchcraft, refer to the **[Folk Ritual Guide: Herbal Home Defense](/home-protection-herbal-rituals-guide/)**.
+This guide provides detailed instructions on clearing negativity, maintaining a protected space, and choosing the right herbs and rituals for your needs.

 ---